ervardaan/spotify-clone-2/developmentJourney.md

 - add a case into `reducer.js` file for this SET_TOKEN case and return accordingly
 - use `useStateProvider` in `app.js`
 - add dispatch logic in `useEffect` method calling of `app.js`

+### creating spotify component to use API to get data in components folder aside the login